The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: The photo-electric effect

-Using the model in Eq.~\eqref{Hxxpp}, in the regime of weak couplings, perturbation theory demonstrates that the probability for the qubit to transition to the excited state is \cite{lamb1968photoelectric}:
+where here $x$ and $p$ remain classical operators satisfying $\{x, p\}=1$, while the pauli matrices satisfy their standard commutation relations.
+Using the model in Eq.~{\eqref{Hxxpp}}, in the regime of weak couplings, perturbation theory demonstrates that the probability for the qubit to transition to the excited state is \citet{lamb1968photoelectric}:

 and here we see the archetypal threshold frequency, if the frequency of the incident radiation is lower than the threshold frequency $\omega$, then the probability for the electron to be excited is suppressed.
 The next signature, is that the energy of the transition is independent of the amplitude of the electromagnetic field.
 Finally, at arbitrarily small times, there is a non-zero probability for the electron to be excited.
-Therefore, the semi-classical interaction of a classical harmonic oscillator, with a qubit can replicate all core signatures of the photo-electric effect as a simple resonance, as has been discussed in Refs.~\cite{tobar2023detecting,PhysRevD.109.044009,shenderov2024stimulatedabsorptionsinglegravitons,carney2024commentsgravitondetection}.
+Therefore, the semi-classical interaction of a classical harmonic oscillator, with a qubit can replicate all core signatures of the photo-electric effect as a resonance, as has been discussed in Refs.~\cite{tobar2023detecting,PhysRevD.109.044009,shenderov2024stimulatedabsorptionsinglegravitons,carney2024commentsgravitondetection}.
+Extension to excitations into a continuum of excited state energy levels, can be made as in Ref.~\cite{lamb1968photoelectric}, by considering the excitation as being into a state in a continuum of excited states $\ket{k}$, with energy $\hbar\nu_k$.

-If Eq.~\eqref{Hxxpp} is taken at face value, the total energy before and after completing the $\hbar \omega$ energy transition is not conserved.
-In order to see this, we can re-write Eq.~\eqref{Hxxpp} as the standard interaction between an atomic detector and the electromagnetic field:
+If Eq.~{\eqref{Hxxpp}} is taken at face value, the total energy before and after completing the $\hbar \omega$ energy transition is not conserved.
+In order to see this, we can re-write Eq.~{\eqref{Hxxpp}} as the standard interaction between an atomic detector and the electromagnetic field in the Coloumb gauge: